lucguerraz/wpml-installer/README.md

 # WPML Installer for composer
-A composer plugin that makes installing WPML with composer easy.
+This is an composer plugin to make installing [wpml.org](https://wpml.org) plugins with composer easy.
+Your subscription info will be read from environment variables, will only be transmitted to WPML and will not be displayed in `composer.lock`.

-It reads your WPML user id and subscription info from environment variables This Plugin does not provide any WPML code.
-The plugins will be downloaded directly from wpml.org
+This composer plugin does not provide any WPML code.
+The WPML plugins will be downloaded directly from wpml.org

 ## Usage